samgoree/samgoree.github.io/_posts/2019-7-13-color_theory_2.md

 [(source)](https://towardsdatascience.com/earth-movers-distance-68fff0363ef2)

 Finding the lowest cost strategy for transporting the dirt turns out to be hard, but not impossible, to solve efficiently.
 It is in a class of [minimum-cost flow problems](https://en.wikipedia.org/wiki/Minimum-cost_flow_problem) which can be solved using linear programming with the [Network Simplex Algorithm](https://en.wikipedia.org/wiki/Network_simplex_algorithm).
-I'm not going to go into the details of how that works, if you're interested, take a class on optimization problems.
+I'm not going to go into the details of how that works, if you're interested, take a class on optimization problems, or just read a bunch of wikipedia pages.
 The point is that we have an efficient algorithm which can find the minimum cost solution.

 ## The Earth Mover's Distance

 What does this have to do with color schemes?
 Well, it turns out we can use it to define a distance.
 A probability distribution is a lot like an arrangement of dirt: both can be described by a function over some space (either a physical space for the dirt distribution or a sample space for the probability distribution), so we can solve the transportation problem for two probability distributions.
 It turns out that the minimum cost transportation strategy meets all of the requirements we had for a distance metric, and we can use it in combination with the CIE's perceptually uniform color distance.
 We call this distance the Earth Mover's Distance (EMD) or the Wasserstein metric.

 This metric has an intuitive interpretation: it's the amount we need to change the color of each pixel in an image until it has the same color scheme as another image.
-This metric is "smart" enough to know that if one image has dark blue and dark red, while another image has light blue and light red, it'll try to turn the dark blues into light blues, and not light reds.
+This metric is "smart" enough to know that if one image has dark blue and dark green, while another image has light blue and light green, it'll try to turn the dark blues into light blues, and not light greens.
 That means it solves the problems that we had with the chi-square distance and is actually a metric, unlike the KL divergence.

 Because it's so clever, the EMD has a ton of cool applications in data science and machine learning.
 When used on word embeddings, it can be used to measure semantic similarity and understand that "Obama speaks to the media in Illinois" and "The president greets the press in Chicago" have very similar meanings, despite having almost no words in common!
 [Towards Data Science](https://towardsdatascience.com/word-distance-between-word-embeddings-cc3e9cf1d632) has a good explanation of this techinque.
 The EMD can also be used to [measure the similarity of melodies](http://www.cs.uu.nl/research/techreps/repo/CS-2003/2003-024.pdf) or [prevent mode collapse in generative adversarial networks](https://arxiv.org/pdf/1701.07875.pdf).